mindee/mindee-api-dotnet/docs/dotnet-getting-started.md

 Let's take a deep dive into how this works.

 ### Initializing the Client
-The `MindeeClient` will enable you to load a document and execute the parse method on it, according to a specific model.
+The `MindeeClient` enables you to load a document and execute the parse method on it, according to a specific model.

 In most cases, you'll just to pass MindeeClient as a constructor parameter of your class and your DI engine will be the rest.